-Prerequisite: Required Biology Course Description: The Health Science Theory course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
+Course Description: The Health Science Theory course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will employ hands-on experiences for continued knowledge and skill development.
 The Health Science Theory course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will employ hands-on experiences for continued knowledge and skill development.
-Health Science courses must be taken in sequence to participate.

-Health Science Theory with Clinical 10th - 12th
+Health Science Theory with Clinical (CTHSTH)

-Prerequisite: Required Biology; Transportation to clinical site preferred
+Prerequisite: Required Biologyand one credit in a course from the health science career cluster; Recommended Medical Terminology; Transportation to clinical site preferred